 Interested in exploring East Bay trails?
-EBMUD also has 80 miles of hiking and horseback-riding paths that wander through 27,000 acres of open space in the East Bay.
-You'll find parking at five staging areas and water on the trails for horses.
+EBMUD also has 90 miles of hiking and horseback-riding paths that wander through 29,000 acres of open space in the East Bay.

 EBMUD carefully manages watershed lands to protect water quality - so please, follow rules and have your permit with you.